ethantkoenig/lotsoffiles2/bible/other/sulfur.md

 ## Translation Suggestions: ##

-* Possible translations of this term could include, "yellow stone that burns" or "burning yellowish rock."
+* Possible translations of this term could include "yellow stone that burns" or "burning yellowish rock."

 (See also: [Gomorrah](../other/gomorrah.md), [judge](../kt/judge.md), [Lot](../other/lot.md), [rebel](../other/rebel.md), [Sodom](../other/sodom.md), [ungodly](../kt/ungodly.md))